 (6) Physician Assistants Authorized to Operate Fluoroscopic X-ray Systems.

-(a) Definitions Applicable to 243 CMR 2.08(6)
+(a) Definitions Applicable to 243 CMR 2.08(6).

 1. Fluoroscopic Procedure means the production and display of serial x-ray images for the purpose of observing real-time motion of anatomical structures.